• Store

 Call on your inner craftsman and take pleasure in the building process itself, knowing the playing will be stronger and more secure later on as a result.
 You will reap what you now sow.

 There are several practice tools I use as a bridge between the slow, painstaking work and the exhilaration of playing through at speed.
-I have written about these extensively in Volume 1 of my ebook series on The Practice Tools, but I would like to share one with you here that is extremely effective.
+I have written about these extensively in my ebook series and in my Practice Tools video lectures, but I would like to share one with you here that is extremely effective.
 I call it The Floating Fermata.

 The Floating Fermata